 5. Hit the sauna

 Infared saunas are a thing now and they are said to be beneficial to your mind and your body.
 Generator Athlete lab reports that infrared saunas can help improve sleep, boost brain function, and improve mental alertness.
+Dr Jeffery Lieberman, MD has two studies on the infrared sauna and depression.
+His study found that even a single session had an antidepressant effect,

 Modern Therapy and Wellness is a Therapy practice offering specialty services to individuals and couples.
 We have specialists in the areas of grief, addiction, Anxiety, chronic illness and couple’s therapy.
 We provide in person and virtual Therapy in Louisiana.
 Contact us for a free phone consultation at 504-452-1483.